Accio/AMIDD/docs/README.md

   analysis and modeling of high throughput omics biomarker studies as well as experiment design.
 In addition she engages in teaching statistical methods and concepts to colleagues.
+* Dr. Elif Ozkirimli is the head of data science and advanced analytics at Roche.
+In her current role, she is focusing on the application of machine learning (ML), natural-language processing (NLP), advanced mathematical modeling and statistical approaches to understand the healthcare professional or patient journeys to bring higher patient and healthcare impact.
+Previously, Elif was a professor of chemical engineering at Bogazici University, Turkey, and focused on the application of NLP and deep-learning (DL) approaches for protein - compound interaction prediction.
+Elif has a PhD in structural biology from Purdue University.

 ## Student presentation topics and reference papers